Huizhou Guangdong, China Travel Guide

 Tailor your Huizhou itinerary to specific interests, focusing on what you enjoy most.

-Concentrate your visit on Huizhou West Lake, including Dongpo Ancestral Shrine and Sizhou Tower.
+Concentrate your make a visit on Huizhou West Lake, including Dongpo Ancestral Shrine and Sizhou Tower.
 Make a day trip to Pinghai Ancient City.

 Start a culinary adventure.
 Explore local wet markets to see fresh ingredients.
 Dine at authentic Hakka restaurants for specialties.